haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 <hr>
 ### Analysis of the docking results

-Once you run has completed you will be presented with the result page.
-You can also access a pre-calculated run following the docking scenario just described from the following [link](https://bianca.science.uu.nl/haddock2.4/run/4242424242/PolIII-core-C82-EMfit-C34-C31-xlinks){:target="_blank"}
+Once your run has completed you will be presented with the result page.
+You can also access a pre-calculated run following the docking scenario just described from the following [link](https://bianca.science.uu.nl/haddock2.4/run/4242424242/PolIII-core-C82-EMfit-C34-C31-xlinks){:target="_blank"}.

 <a class="prompt prompt-info">
 Inspect the results page